 Destiny Technician - Cheryl Murdock, Mountain High

-Destiny Elementary Assistant - Rebecca Hatch, Becky Johnson
+Destiny Elementary Assistants - Rebecca Hatch, Becky Johnson, Judy Hooper

 Teacher Librarian PD Trainings

 August 16 New Librarians Clearfield High Lab 8:30 - 12:00

 August 16 Elem Librarians Clearfield High Lab 12:30 - 4:00

 August 20 Secondary Librarians Kendell Computer Lab 8:00 - 11:30

 September 17 All Librarians PDC, Kendell Building 12:30 - 3:30

 Finalists Follow-Up Training (bring your own laptop or tablet)